 - God's Square, Bury St Edmunds

 - St. Peter's Church, Ipswich

 - Wantisden Church CGS (Coralline Crag)

 Places to visit - our urban/industrial gazetteer.
 Everything listed in this section is publicly accessible or easily viewable and the huge variety means there is 'something for everyone'.

 Fine examples of London Clay septaria in the low walls of Blackfriars ruins in Ipswich.

 Ipswich is well worth exploring for geological interest.
 The local Sarsen stones are great favourites.
 Some parks have unexpected seepages of ground water at the Red Crag/London Clay boundary – some are left in their natural state, others are gathered into ponds.
 The Museum’s collections are especially rich in local fossils, but also contain surprises such as Indian fossil mammals.
 A walk through the town centre will reveal a wealth of building stones and surely everyone should have their photograph taken in ‘Fossil Animal Dropping Street’ (Coprolite Street) – a reminder of the former artificial fertiliser industry.
 Take a look at our GeoIpswich leaflet plus an excellent article on Portland Stone by Gill Hackman in the October 2017 Ipswich Society Newsletter.

 An erratic boulder in a former gravel pit, now Needham Lake.

-Geodiversity in St Edmundsbury.
-Chalk underlies the area, and old underground workings have been prone to collapse.
+Chalk underlies this area, and old underground workings have been prone to collapse.
 Overlying glacial clay is seldom exposed but periglacial features are recorded from several localities, as are interglacial river deposits (not well exposed and mainly on private ground).
 Bury St Edmunds Cathedral is built of a fine selection of (non-local) limestones.